 A Swiss company may offset losses incurred abroad by a foreign permanent establishment against domestic profits even though the foreign-source income is tax exempt.
 If the permanent establishment makes a profit within seven years, the Swiss company's initial taxation is revised to recapture the offset foreign losses.Holding company regimes

 Previously, holding companies were exempt from most cantonal and communal corporate income taxes.
 However, this was abolished when the Tax Reform Act entered into force on 1 January 2020.
-Nevertheless, holding companies continue to benefit from participation relief for qualifying participations.Withholding tax
+Nevertheless, holding companies continue to benefit from a quite far-reaching participation relief for qualifying participations.Withholding tax